guirecordon/linter/README.md

 1. Run the following on your terminal to clone this repo to your computer <br>
     `git clone git@github.com:guirecordon/linter.git`

-2. When you open the repo, you will see a txt file called user.txt.
+2. When you open the repo, you will see a txt file called _user.txt_.
-   Remove the example text and paste your own text (email, essay, etc) into the body of the user.txt file
+   Remove the example text and paste your own text (email, essay, etc) into the body of the **user.txt** file

-3. From the command line, from the root directory (the main linter repo folder), run the following:
+3. From the command line, inside of the root directory (the main repository folder), run the following: <br>
    `ruby bin/main.rb`

 ## Development